AndreGuerra123/NUTT/README.md

 - [x] Number pages consecutively throughout the thesis from the Introduction, including all pages whether textual or otherwise; (Default)

-- [ ] For multi-volume theses a single sequence of numbers should be used; *NOTE* Not applied in this template.
+- [ ] For multi-volume theses a single sequence of numbers should be used; *NOTE* this template is single volume.

 - [x] Page numbers should be Arabic numerals, i.e. 1, 2, 3; (Default)